 Mark a throw line out on the ground, grab a tennis ball (or something similar), and get ready to hurl it as far as possible.
 Distance is to be measured from the first bounce, take the best result from 3 attempts.

 Start off by making a paper javelin using some sheets of newspaper and sticky tape – a how-to video can be found here.

 Once you’re kitted out, take 3 throws each, measuring the distance from your throw line to the tail section of the javelin.

 Frisbees are perfect for this, but an old plastic plate will do the trick too.
 Spin around on the spot before throwing to make things a little more challenging!
 Measure the distance from where the discus first hits the ground – take 3 attempts and record the best distance.

 The best bit of any sports day is the medal ceremony.
 Why not set up a podium and create your own medals (link)?
 You can even play the national anthem and raise some flags if you’re feeling patriotic.

 Capture the Fun

 We’d love to see your slo-mo videos and podium poses, so pick up the camera and snap the action.
-Get sharing via our social channels or post a comment below to let us know how your sports day went.
+Get sharing via our social channels or post a comment below to let us know how your DIY Olympic Games went.